What Systemic Nickel Allergy Syndrome Actually Looked Like For Me

 The Role of Nickel in SNAS

-• Nickel in Everyday Items: Nickel is present in many everyday items, including cookware, jewelry, and personal care products.
-For instance, stainless steel can contain nickel, making it crucial to choose products labeled nickel-free or use testing kits to ensure safety.
-I have made a conscious effort to replace items in my household that contain nickel or have the potential for nickel contamination.
+• Nickel in Everyday Items: Nickel is in so many everyday items, including cookware, jewelry, and personal care products.
+For instance, metals like stainless steel can be contaminated by nickel, making it crucial to choose products labeled nickel-free or use nickel testing kits.

-• Dietary Nickel: Nickel naturally occurs in certain foods, including nuts, seeds, legumes, and whole grains, though tolerance can vary widely from person to person.
+• Dietary Nickel: Nickel naturally occurs in certain foods, including nuts, seeds, legumes, whole grains, and more, though tolerance can vary widely from person to person.
 For example, I have found that opting for white rice, organic dairy, and meats like chicken and beef helps manage my symptoms.
 What worked for me may not apply universally.
+If you’re looking for the practical side of how I actually shop, cook, and eat low nickel day to day, I break that down here: How I Grocery Shop on a Low Nickel Diet

-• Identifying High-Nickel Foods: Certain foods are known to be high in nickel and should be avoided.
-This includes nuts (except peanuts), seeds, legumes (such as chickpeas and lentils), and some whole grains.
+• Eventually, I had to admit some of my favorite foods were a problem.
+Once I realized even some of my “healthy girl” staples were basically flare-up roulette for me, I stopped treating my symptoms like bad luck and started treating them like patterns.
+This means no nuts (except peanuts), seeds, legumes (such as chickpeas and lentils), and some whole grains.
 For example, sunflower seeds and dark chocolate are exceptionally high in nickel and can trigger symptoms.

-• Meal Planning and Preparation: I use tools like Nickel Navigator and the Intolerances app to track my food intake and identify safe options.
+• I use tools like Nickel Navigator and the Intolerances app to identify safe options.

-• Recipe Modifications: I modify recipes to avoid high-nickel ingredients, such as using regular unbleached flour instead of whole wheat or substituting high-nickel nuts with safe alternatives like peanuts.
+• I modify recipes to avoid high-nickel ingredients, such as using regular unbleached flour instead of whole wheat or substituting high-nickel nuts with safe alternatives like peanuts.

 If figuring out dinner feels impossible, I made a list of 10 low-nickel pizza ideas that won’t make you miss takeout.
 Yes, really.
 10 Delicious Low-Nickel Pizza Ideas You’ll Want to Try